Skip to main content

 • The moderator should state, at the beginning and the conclusion of the program, that the views expressed by the participants are their own and not those of the College, and that sponsorship of the forum is not intended as an endorsement of any particular candidate.

-May I engage in voter education activities on-campus?
+May College community members engage in voter education activities on-campus?

-College community members may engage in neutral, nonpartisan voter education.
+According to the IRC, certain voter education activities (including presenting public forums and publishing voter education guides) conducted in a non-partisan manner are not prohibited political campaign activity.
+In addition, other activities intended to encourage people to participate in the electoral process, such as voter registration and get-out-the-vote drives, would not be prohibited political campaign activity if conducted in a non-partisan manner.
 In fact, in February 2018, Swarthmore President Valerie Smith called for the creation of a nonpartisan committee to increase student participation in our democracy through voter registration and voting in all primary and general elections.

 The Voter Registration/Get Out the Vote Steering Committee (GOTV Committee) was called to action in part in response to the National Study of Learning, Voting, and Engagement (NSLVE), which showed that while a majority of eligible Swarthmore students register to vote, voter turnout was below or at the national average for colleges and universities.

-However, faculty and staff may not use College resources to engage in voter education that favors a particular candidate or party.
+However, community members may not use College resources to engage in voter education that favors a particular candidate or party.
 This includes promoting action, including voting, concerning issues that are closely associated with one or more specific candidate(s).

 May Non-College Organizations host partisan political activities in College spaces?